 Stop 2: Start The Bryce Canyon Scenic Drive

-However you choose to get from Sunrise Point to Sunset Point (Park Shuttle, driving your own vehicle, or walking), your next destination is either a 6-minute drive on the park road or a 10-15 minute walk on the rim trail.
+However you choose to get from Sunrise Point to Sunset Point (Park Shuttle, drive your own vehicle, or walk), your next destination is either a 6-minute drive on the park road or a 10-15 minute walk on the rim trail.

 NOTE: If you want to hike the Queens Garden Trail (out-and-back trail), the trailhead is located at Sunrise Point.
 During the hike, you can either connect to the Navajo Loop Trail (which will end you at Sunset Point) or complete the out-and-back trail (putting you back at Sunrise Point) where you can walk the Rim Trail or drive to Sunset Point.

 Stop 3: From Sunset Point Hike Navajo Loop (Option To Add Queens Garden Trail!)

 Whether you want to just hike the Navajo Loop or add the Queen’s Garden Trail to it, your starting and finishing point will be Sunset Point.

 Navajo Loop is one of the best hikes in Bryce Canyon.
 A true loop that begins and ends and Sunset Point, Navajo Loop Trail is a 1.4-mile hike that takes an average 1-2 hours.
 You can expect to travel up and down switchbacks, past colorful Hoodoo, tall Douglass Fir trees, and past one of the park’s most famous hoodoos, Thor’s Hammers.
 It’s really a fantastic hike!